neuro-inc/helm-charts/charts/admission-controller-lib/README.md

 admissionController:
   serviceName: "a service name"
-  secretNameCerts: "a secret name which will be created to store all the certs"
   webhookPath: "a webhook HTTP path which will be called by an admission controller"
   namespaceSelector: "namespace selector object in a format accepted by an admission controller"
   objectSelector: "object selector object in a format accepted by an admission controller"